 Things to do nearby Bluebell Cottage

 Yanwath is a quiet village located on the eastern edge of the Lake District near Penrith and Ullswater.
-At the heart of the village is The Yanwath Gate Inn, an award winning and highly recommended pub serving a selection of local ales and Cumbrian food.
-The popular Tirril brewery can be found in the neighbouring village, try their beer at The Queens Head along with a huge choice of pies for which this historic country pub is well known.
+The popular Tirril brewery can be found in the neighbouring village and you can try their beer at The Queens Head along with a huge choice of pies for which this historic country pub is well known.
 Walks from Yanwath follow the River Eamont along the valley, cross the river near Tirril and walk into Penrith or up to Rheged.
 In the other direction walk to Eamont Bridge and down through the woods of Lowther Park to visit Lowther Castle.

 If you bore of the quiet local rural paths, then the Ullswater area offers many more walking opportunities.
 Wander around the lake on one of the lakeshore paths or amble through the lovely rural valleys surrounded by fells.
 If you prefer your walks to be on higher ground, then you are spoilt for choice.
 The entire length of the High Street ridge opens out in front of you via Arthurs Pike or Loadpot Hill.
 From Howtown you could try the perfectly formed Hallin Fell, this little fell scores ten out of ten for value for effort with beautiful views over Ullswater.
 Place Fell is a popular walk from Patterdale but quieter and equally attractive routes head up to the top from Sandwick.
 From Glenridding the classic Helvellyn via the edges makes a challenging day’s walk or head up to secretive Grisedale Tarn via St Sunday Crag from Patterdale.
 Quieter routes start from Dockray up onto the Dodds.
 Don’t miss the lovely walk through Swinburns Park and up onto rugged Gowbarrow fell, with numerous little rocky tops you can always find a quiet spot to sit and enjoy the stunning views of Ullswater.